 HOW TO PASS THE CEM 11+ TEST: NON-VERBAL REASONING

 Introduced fairly recently, the CEM 11+ is a type of 11+ assessment used across the UK.
 The CEM 11+ assesses the ability of Year 6 pupils who are looking to enrol in grammar schools.
 For this reason, it’s vital that you help to prepare your child as much as possible, since passing the tests will allow them to attend a grammar school.
 This guide contains everything you need to pass the Non-Verbal Reasoning section of the CEM 11+ test, including tips, explanations, sample questions, and mock tests.
-Putting these resources to use will help your child to prepare as much for CEM 11+ Non-Verbal Reasoning as possible.
+Putting these resources to use will help your child to prepare thoroughly for CEM 11+ Non-Verbal Reasoning, and ace their exam.

 EVERYTHING YOU NEED TO IMPROVE YOUR CEM 11+ NON-VERBAL REASONING TEST SKILLS